Stands out for its user-friendly single button operation and consistently accurate results.

 Q. How easy is a personal breathalyzer to use?

 A. Although each breathalyzer design is different, most follow a similar usage pattern.
 Insert a fresh mouthpiece on the unit and press the start button.
 After the warm-up period, which can last 15-45 seconds, you’re ready for a test.
-The Pro-Tec Breathalyzer X2000 Professional Grade in our product matrix has one of the shortest warm-up times at about 15 seconds.
+The Pro-Tec Breathalyzer X2000 Professional Grade in our product list has one of the shortest warm-up times at about 15 seconds.

 Some units will give you a countdown until the warm-up period is completed.
 Inhale deeply and exhale into the mouthpiece.
 Depending on the unit, it may take 5-10 seconds of steady exhalation to receive a reading.
 Most breathalyzers will give you an audible signal when you can stop exhaling.
 You’ll then receive a BAC number within several seconds.